pjobson/onion_omega2p_experiments/README.md

 # Experiments and Notes for Onion Omega2+

+This repo will contain experiments I do with my Omega2+ as well as some notes for doing various things.

 I exclusively use `vi` in this documentation, you may substitute `nano` after installing it.

+## Experiments

+I've just been messing with the OS, there's nothing here yet.

 ## Install Some Packages